pepkit/pepspec/docs/looper/running-a-pipeline.md

 # How to run a pipeline

 You first have to [define your project](defining-a-project.md) and a [config file](looper-config.md).
-This will give you a PEP linked to a pipeline.
+This will give you a PEP linked to a pipeline via a [pipeline interface](writing-a-pipeline-interface.md).
 Next, we'll run the pipeline.

 The basic command is `looper run`.
 To run your pipeline, just: